PL:Delayed evaluation and thunks

-This is a series of notes taken from the Coursera course: “Programming Language” by professor Dan Grossman.
-I plan to chain these notes up with the catchy terms that I learnt from the course.
+This is a series of notes taken from the Coursera course: “Programming Language”.

 From our last discussion of higher order functions, functions can be evaluated, stored and passed as arguments just as other variables.
 Storing a function (closure) into a variable means something new to the code paths: it means we get to delay evaluation of some routines of your code until they are needed.